Senate Democratic leaders unveil draft bill to legalize marijuana

 House lawmakers are also seeking to facilitate research for Schedule I drugs in the Department of Health and Human Services appropriations bill.
 The House Appropriations Committee is expected to approve the bill Thursday after a subcommittee advanced it Monday.

-Story by Lauren Clason, CQ Roll Call.
+Story by Lauren Clason.
 Roll Call’s Sandhya Raman contributed to this report.